Easy Potato Chip and Chicken Casserole with Cheese

 - Whisk sour cream into the sauce until smooth.
 Stir in chicken and remaining 1/2 cup of milk.
 Season with pepper.

 - Crush chips and layer half of them on the bottom of a 2-quart casserole dish.
 Distribute creamed chicken on top of the chip layer, then cover chicken with remaining chips.
-Sprinkle cheese over top chip layer.
+Sprinkle cheese over the top chip layer.